Threat Intelligence Executive Report 2017: Vol 2

 - Limiting availability of native operating system administrative tools mitigates threat actors’ capabilities

-Threat Intelligence provides the power to protect your organization against emerging threats.
+Threat Intelligence provides the power to protect your organization against emerging cybersecurity threats.

 As sophisticated attacks increase and threat actors demonstrate greater adaptability, CTU researchers encourage organizations to consider the lessons learned from these incidents when planning and prioritizing cybersecurity strategies and operations.
 Implementing security best practices could limit the likelihood and impact of many intrusions, and understanding and addressing threat behaviors could help organizations anticipate and disrupt breaches and security incidents.